elabftw/elabdoc/doc/admin-guide.rst

 Import
 ~~~~~~
 If you already have some "items" catalogued in an Excel file or File Maker database, you can import them from this tab.
-To achieve a successful import, make sur to follow these instructions:
+To achieve a successful import, make sure to follow these instructions:

 1. Preparing the file